gregtatum/spec-cpp/README.md

     ✔ The area is computed at compile time.
     ✔ The area is computed at run time.
-    ✔ The area can be re-computed on changing member values
+    ✔ The area can be re-computed on changing member values using namespace
+    ✔ 'using' follows normal scoping rules
+    ✔ Namespaces can be used individually to simplify namespaces ✔ 'using' is bound by lexical scopes

 features::pointers